 While the structure and roles of the educational system create a power differential, we consider our students to be developing professionals.
 We will strive to treat our students with respect, dignity, fairness, courtesy, and kindness.
-We value our roles as mentors and confidents.
-Thus, we will make all attempts to keep the personal disclosures of our students confidential; if a confidence must be broken, we will make every attempt to first discuss this exception with the student.
+We value our roles as mentors and confidants.
+Thus, we will make all attempts to keep the personal disclosures of our students confidential; if confidentiality must be broken, we will make every attempt to first discuss this exception with the student.
 We will advocate for our students and build a working and learning environment that is ethical and free from abuse, discrimination, mistreatment, and exploitation.
 We aim to be open to personal and professional growth and aspire to the highest standards of integrity, professionalism, and responsibility; therefore, we sincerely invite feedback and will offer our own feedback respectfully, promptly, and constructively.

-I. ORGANIZATIONAL STRUCTURE, ADMINISTRATIVE ASSISTANCE, AND COMMUNICATIONS (updated Jan 2011, FA13, SP14,FA15, SU18)
+I. ORGANIZATIONAL STRUCTURE, ADMINISTRATIVE ASSISTANCE, AND COMMUNICATIONS (updated Jan 2011, FA13, SP14, FA15, SU18)

-As is typical for a university, UNT is made up of several "Colleges" and "Schools".
-The Department of Psychology is housed within the College of Liberal Arts and Social Sciences (CLASS) and our graduate programs also fall under the Administrative umbrella of Toulouse Graduate School (TGS).
-The Dean of CLASS is Dr. James Meernik (interim executive dean) and the Vice Provost of TGS is Dr. Victor Prybutok.
-The Administrators and Deans report to the Provost (Dr. Michael McPherson) and President (Dr. Neal J. Smatresk) who are assisted by other administrators, staff, and various faculty committees.
+As is typical for a university, UNT is made up of several "Colleges" and "Schools."
+The Department of Psychology is housed within the College of Liberal Arts and Social Sciences (CLASS) and our graduate programs also fall under the administrative umbrella of Toulouse Graduate School (TGS).
+The Executive Dean of CLASS is Dr. Albert Bimper and the Vice Provost of TGS is Dr. Victor Prybutok.
+The Administrators and Deans report to the Provost (Dr. Michael McPherson) and President (Dr. Harrison Keller) who are assisted by other administrators, staff, and various faculty committees.

 Our Department Chair is Dr. Donald Dougherty who oversees all faculty, staff, students, and programs in the Department and reports directly to Dean of the CLASS.
 Dr. Dougherty's role also entails serving as Chair of the Psychology Graduate Committee.
 The faculty members who serve as the Directors of the graduate psychology programs are the members of the Graduate Committee.
 The Graduate Committee assists the Chair in making decisions that affect more than one program (e.g., graduate student recruitment, patterning of general/psychology core courses, etc.).
 The full-time staff member who assists the Chair and the graduate program directors is the Graduate Coordinator (GC).
-The GC helps manage everything related to graduate students (admissions, registration, forms, student files, etc.) and our relationships with the Graduate School and CLASS.
-The Graduate Coordinator's office is Room 316 J (right next to the Chair's office) and the GC is very often the best person to talk to when you are not sure which administrator or entity is the best resource for a particular question, problem, or need you have.
-In addition to assisting you in navigating multiple layers of administration in this complex organization, our GC is available during business hours to share her/his/their expertise on all the procedures, paperwork, deadlines, etc. related to graduate students in the Department of Psychology.
-The current Graduate Coordinator is Brittney Sosa.
+The GC helps manage everything related to graduate students (e.g., admissions, registration, forms, student files) and our relationships with the Graduate School and CLASS.
+The Graduate Coordinator's office is Room 316J and the GC is often the best person to talk to when you are not sure which administrator or entity is the best resource for a particular question, problem, or need you have.
+In addition to assisting you in navigating multiple layers of administration in this complex organization, our GC is available during business hours to share their expertise on all the procedures, paperwork, and deadlines related to graduate students in the Department of Psychology.
+The current Graduate Coordinator is Trevor Holcombe.